An Elliptic Vertex of Awata-Feigin-Shiraishi type for M-strings: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Yutaka Matsuo, Taro Kimura, Hironori Mori, Kimyeong Lee, Jean-Emile Bourgine, Omar Foda for inspiring discussions, and especially Yutaka Matsuo, Omar Foda for advice and comments on the draft.
-RZ thank the mathematical research institute MATRIX in Australia where part of this research was performed at the occasion of the workshop ``Integrability in Low Dimensional Quantum Systems''.
-RZ is supported by JSPS fellowship for Young students, and thanks the hospitality of YITP during his short stay, and {\it East Asia Joint Workshop on Fields and Strings 2017 (KEK Theory Workshop 2017)} for giving him the opportunity to present part of the results in this work.
+The author would like to thank Yutaka Matsuo, Taro Kimura, Hironori Mori, Kimyeong Lee, Jean-Emile Bourgine, Omar Foda, Hong Zhang for inspiring discussions, and especially Yutaka Matsuo, Omar Foda for advice and comments on the draft.
+RZ thanks the mathematical research institute MATRIX in Australia where part of this research was performed at the occasion of the workshop ``Integrability in Low Dimensional Quantum Systems''.
+RZ is supported by JSPS fellowship for Young students, and thanks the hospitality of Yukawa Institute for Theoretical Physics during his short stay, when this project was initiated, and {\it East Asia Joint Workshop on Fields and Strings 2017 (KEK Theory Workshop 2017)} for giving him the opportunity to present part of the results in this work.